 As noted above, the Compensation Committee sets what it believes to be aggressive annual business plan goals for the cash incentive plan.
 The approach of the Compensation Committee is to set business plan goals such that, in its judgment, achievement of those goals will result in the Company generally outperforming its peer group of companies.
 Because the Compensation Committee believes the goals established for the annual bonus plan are rigorous and will be achieved only if the Company performs at a high level, the Compensation Committee sets the target opportunity for the annual cash incentive plan above the median for comparable positions in our peer group to provide appropriate incentives for strong performance.
-Consistent with this approach, annual cash incentives for our NEOs generally paid out at substantially less than the targeted levels for fiscal years 2015 and 2016, at greater than the targeted levels for fiscal year 2017, and at or slightly below targeted levels for fiscal year 2018.
+Consistent with this approach, annual cash incentives for our NEOs generally paid out at substantially less than the targeted levels for fiscal years 2015 and 2016, at greater than the targeted levels for fiscal year 2017, at or slightly below targeted levels for fiscal year 2018, and below targeted levels for fiscal year 2019 (or slightly above the targeted level for our CEO).
 Also, as explained in more detail below, even if the Company achieved 100% of the target level of the key financial goal, the program only pays 80% for that portion of the target annual cash incentive.
 An NEO would receive 100% payout for the key financial goal portion of their target annual cash incentive upon achievement of 105% of plan.